CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     1. Scans the file or directory names to understand which of them are potentially relevant to providing a response.

     1. Reads file contents.
-Sometimes the whole file, sometimes only parts of them (due to the token memory limits).
+Sometimes the whole file, sometimes only parts of it (due to the token memory limits).

     1. Creates context from everything it was able to collect.

-    1. Starts responding, combining the context from the prompt with the one it was able to gain.
+    1. Starts responding, combining the context from the prompt with the context it was able to gain.

     ![](../../media/18-06-25-s4-1.png)